OpenZeppelin/rust-contracts-stylus/GUIDELINES.md

 sudo chmod a+x /usr/bin/solc
 ```

-To run e2e tests, you need to have a local nitro test node set up.
+To run e2e tests, you need to have a local nitro test node up and running.
 Run the following command and wait till script exit successfully:

 ```shell